 Fasting Mimicking Diets in Healthy Adults

-In this pilot study, 19 people (7 women and 12 men) were given a fasting mimicking diet for 5 consecutive days once a month for 3 months and a further 19 served as controls as they continued with their usual diet.
+In this pilot study, 19 people (7 women and 12 men) were given a fasting mimicking diet for five consecutive days once a month for three months and a further 19 served as controls as they continued with their usual diet.